 WIO Clinical Trials Training Program

-The Women in Ophthalmology Clinical Trials Training Program aims to increase the number of women ophthalmologists engaged in clinical research.
 Participation in clinical research is more than a scientific endeavor; it is a gateway to the highest levels of professional leadership.
 Involvement as an investigator opens doors to authoring milestone publications, presenting at global symposia, and serving on influential advisory boards.

 In 2019, Dr. Lisa Nijm introduced the WIO Clinical Trials Training Program as part of her AAO Leadership Development project.
 Her vision was clear: by increasing the diversity of clinical trial investigators, we foster more inclusive study populations, leading to better real-world outcomes and improved care for all patients.